Loca0307/iLoca/README.md

     - (JSON Web Token) and more

-# Notes
+# HINTS
+ 1) In case of the frontend not running, run `npm install`

-The frontend is in the `"wwwroot"` file as it is the default root name for ASP.NET to search for `frontend`
+ 2) The frontend is in the `"wwwroot"` file as it is the default root name for ASP.NET to search for `frontend`

-### Tecnical notes to solve ###

-- For now the DTOs classes contain all the fileds of the models classes, we should decide which field to show and which to hid.

-# .NET
+# Dotnet

-in the "dotnet" folder terminal write: `dotnet run` and open the localhost written on the terminal
+ 1) In the "dotnet" folder terminal write: `dotnet run` and open the localhost written on the terminal